Current Issue of PAIN

 PAIN Retains High Ranking Among Journals in Several Fields

-PAIN ranked 6th the Anesthesiology category in 2019, and attained an Impact Factor of 5.483.
+PAIN ranked 5th the Anesthesiology category in 2021, and attained an Impact Factor of 7.926—the highest in the journal’s history!

 The Impact Factor measures, among other things, how often journal articles are cited during a specific period.
-PAIN received a total of 37,753 citations in 2019, more than any other journal in the Anesthesiology category.
+PAIN received 4,288 citations in 2021.

 Congratulations to Editor-in-Chief, Francis J. Keefe, as well as to PAIN’s Section Editors, Associate Editors, and the Editorial Office staff.
 And thanks to our authors and reviewers--and of course, to our readers.
 All have contributed to this outstanding achievement.